OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/README.md

 > Here we chose _not_ to convert anything.
 NMEA remains NMEA, which everyone understands.
 And everyone's happy.
 >
 > NMEA Parsers are available in OpenSource, in several languages.
 In this project, you'll find
 > at least one in Java, and for ES6.
-Plus one in Python (WiP), in the `Python.101` folder, called `NMEASerialTest.py`.
+Plus one in Python (WiP), in the `Java-TCP-Python` module, called `NMEASerialTest.py`.
 >
 > > This being said...
 You will see in this project that there is a data-cache that can be used,
 > > at least, in the case of the REST Server (also part of this project, and heavily used in the `RESTNavServer`).